pangyuteng/virtual-background/README.md

 + install docker (https://docs.docker.com/engine/install/ubuntu)

-+ (skip if you have no GPU) install nvidia-docker (https://github.com/NVIDIA/nvidia-docker)
++ (skip if you have no GPU) install nvidia-docker (https://github.com/NVIDIA/nvidia-docker), and `sudo apt install nvidia-container-runtime`

 + (skip if you have no GPU) test nvidia-docker is install properly
 ```